Top 10 Songs For Bartenders

 #10 – Tequila (by the Champs)

-Throughout the course of the song, “Tequila” is spoken by Flores three times.
+Throughout the song, Flores speaks “Tequila” three times.
 Originally, this was released on the B-side of a record to A-side’s “Train to Nowhere.”
-After the intended single failed to win any attention, a Cleveland-based DJ flipped the record and played “Tequila.”
-It wound up becoming a number one hit and the course was set to turn this song into an all-time classic.
+After the intended single failed to win attention, a Cleveland-based DJ flipped the record and played “Tequila.”
+It became a number one hit, and the course was set to turn this song into an all-time classic.

 #9 – Spill the Wine (by War)

 Released as a single in 1970, “Spill the Wine” was a song performed by War with Eric Burdon as its lead singer.
 This was a song that came by accident, literally.
-Keyboardist Lonnie Jordan accidentally spilled wine on a mixing board that served as an inspiration to write a song.
-In the original long version, there is a woman speaking in Spanish in the background.
+Keyboardist Lonnie Jordan accidentally spilled wine on a mixing board, which inspired writing a song.
+In the original long version, a woman speaks Spanish in the background.
 As for the single version, it was edited to make it radio-friendly.

-It became the one and only hit for War with Burdon as its lead singer as it peaked as high as number thirteen on the US Billboard Hot 100, as well as on the Canadian Top Singles Chart.
+It became the one and only hit for War with Burdon as its lead singer, peaking as high as number thirteen on the US Billboard Hot 100 and the Canadian Top Singles Chart.
 It was also a global favorite, peaking as high as number two in Australia, number five in Mexico, and number ten in New Zealand.
 In the US, “Spill the Wine” also became certified gold by the Recording Industry Association of America (RIAA).

 #8 – Beer Drinkers & Hell Raisers (by ZZ Top)

 1973’s “Beer Drinkers & Hell Raisers” by ZZ Top witnessed Billy Gibbons and Dusty Hill take turns as lead vocalists in a song that became a classic.
-Motorhead’s Lemmy Kilmister and “Fast” Eddie Clarke did the same with their version, which was released as part of an EP in 1980.
-It was actually a release the group didn’t authorize but they weren’t about to put up a fuss about it, either.
+Motorhead’s Lemmy Kilmister and “Fast” Eddie Clarke did the same with their version, released as part of an EP in 1980.
+It was a release the group didn’t authorize, but they weren’t about to make a fuss about it, either.
 As it turned out, it became a number forty-three hit on the UK Singles Chart.
 Originally, “Beer Drinkers & Hell Raisers” was recorded on ZZ Top’s album, Tres Hombres.
-Both versions are great but the song itself wouldn’t have become such a beloved classic by both bands if ZZ Top hadn’t come up with it first.
+Both versions are great, but the song itself wouldn’t have become such a beloved classic by both bands if ZZ Top hadn’t come up with it first.

 #7 – Gimme Three Steps (by Lynyrd Skynyrd)

 Written by Allen Collins and Ronnie Van Zant, “Gimme Three Steps” became a classic hit for Lynyrd Skynyrd when it was released as a single in 1973.
-It was part of the newly named group’s debut album, (Pronounced ‘Leh-’nerd ‘Skin-’nerd).
-This Southern rocker was based on a true story Van Zant experienced while he was dancing with a woman in a bar in Jacksonville, Florida.
+It was part of the newly named group’s debut album (Pronounced ‘Leh-’nerd ‘Skin-’nerd).
+This Southern rocker was based on a true story Van Zant experienced while dancing with a woman in a bar in Jacksonville, Florida.
 Before the dance was over, her jealous lover entered the premises with a loaded gun and had it pointed at them.
-This inspired lyricist Gary Rossington to come up with a musical approach to share Van Zant’s story.
+This inspired lyricist Gary Rossington to devise a musical approach to share Van Zant’s story.

 #6 – Red Red Wine (by UB40)

 “Red Red Wine” was a Neil Diamond classic UB40 covered in 1988, giving it a reggae flair that would turn this song into a number-one hit on the US Billboard Hot 100.
-Written by Neil Diamond and recorded in 1967 for his second album, Just for You, it was a song about drinking one’s troubles away and it seemed “Red Red Wine” was the perfect beverage to do it.
+Written by Neil Diamond and recorded in 1967 for his second album, Just for You, it was a song about drinking one’s troubles away, and it seemed “Red Red Wine” was the perfect beverage to do it.
 His version was performed as a somber ballad while UB40 lightened the mood somewhat as a recording for its album, Labour of Love.
-Unknown to UB40 at the time when the group recorded the song this was written by Neil Diamond.
+Unknown to UB40 when the group recorded the song, Neil Diamond wrote this.
 Ali Campbell and his bandmates only knew about the song from a performance by a musical artist known as Tony Tribe.
-For Diamond, he admitted UB40’s version is one of his personal favorite songs that’s been covered by another recording artist.
+For Diamond, he admitted that UB40’s version is one of his favorite songs and has been covered by another recording artist.

 #5 – Tequila Sunrise (by the Eagles)